Fastjur/Torn-City-Bot/README.md

 # Torn-City-Bot
 This bot will help you farm in the beginning of your Torn City career

+Note that this bot is currently in a very Alpha / early state, and it is more a fun sideproject than anything else.
+There is currently no way of specifying what crimes todo etc without altering the source code.
+This will be implemented in the feature.

 ##Installation

 1. Get [Tampermonkey](http://tampermonkey.net/)